Skip the main content if you do not want to read it as the next section.

-Stay at home and only go out for essential shopping or for exercise once a day, and only travel to work if essential – even if you aren't self-isolating.
-This is to avoid avoid spreading the virus between households to avoid the NHS becoming overwhelmed.
+Stay at home and only go out for essential shopping or for exercise, and only travel to work if essential – even if you aren't self-isolating.
+This is to avoid spreading the virus between households to avoid the NHS becoming overwhelmed.

 Wash your hands

 Regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water for 20 seconds or more.

 Avoid touching your